 We warmly welcome you to Fox Wire Farm Alpacas to learn all about our farm and our animals on an interactive tour which best meets your interests and needs.
 We offer a variety of tours throughout the year by appointment only.

 All of our tours begin and end at the Fox Wire Farm Store & Boutique in Toano, VA.
-We provide plenty of ice-cold bottled water, sunscreen, bug spray, and hand sanitizer at no additional cost.
-You are welcome to bring your own snacks to enjoy on the bus.
-The majority of our tours are conducted in the comfort of our air conditioned/heated buses and are scheduled on a first-come, first-served daily basis to run as needed starting at 9:30 a.m., 11:30 a.m., and 1:30 a.m.
+You are welcome to bring your own snacks and non-alcoholic beverages to enjoy on the bus during the tour.
+The majority of our tours are conducted in the comfort of our air conditioned/heated buses and are scheduled on a first-come, first-served basis to run as needed starting at 9:30 a.m. or 1:30 p.m.
 When necessary to accommodate our guests scheduling Private Custom Tours or School Farm Tours, we will work with you to adjust the tour start times.

 Restrictions and Terms of Participation

 For the safety and enjoyment of both our guests and our animals, please note the following:

 - No open-toed shoes, sandals, flip flops, or high-heeled footwear allowed!
 All guests must wear appropriate footwear for visiting a working farm where you will be going into yards and pens and interacting with animals.
 Individuals who do not have the required appropriate footwear will not be allowed to board the bus or participate in the tour.
 No exceptions.

 - We welcome all to visit our farm; however, children under the age of five and individuals in wheelchairs are not permitted on the Three-Hour General Admission Farm Tour.
 For these individuals, we recommend scheduling a Private Custom Tour for you, your family, and friends to address special needs and to avoid restrictions concerning entrance into animal pens.
 For more information, please give us a call at 757.707.5052.